Hydrogen bond: Dihydrogen bond

 The hydrogen bond can be compared with the closely related dihydrogen bond, which is also an intermolecular bonding interaction involving hydrogen atoms.
 These structures have been known for some time, and well characterized by crystallography; however, an understanding of their relationship to the conventional hydrogen bond, ionic bond, and covalent bond remains unclear.
 Generally, the hydrogen bond is characterized by a proton acceptor that is a lone pair of electrons in nonmetallic atoms (most notably in the nitrogen, and chalcogen groups).
 In some cases, these proton acceptors may be pi-bonds or metal complexes.
 In the dihydrogen bond, however, a metal hydride serves as a proton acceptor, thus forming a hydrogen-hydrogen interaction.
 Neutron diffraction has shown that the molecular geometry of these complexes is similar to hydrogen bonds, in that the bond length is very adaptable to the metal complex/hydrogen donor system.

 Application to drugs

-Hydrogen bonding is a relevant to drug design.
+The hydrogen bond is relevant to drug design.
 According to Lipinski's rule of five the majority of orally active drugs have no more than five hydrogen bond donors and fewer than ten hydrogen bond acceptors.
 These interactions exist between nitrogen–hydrogen and oxygen–hydrogen centers.
 Many drugs do not, however, obey these "rules".